eliasMel/sdk-ios/README.md

 ### <a name="ios-turning-on-off-monitoring"></a>Turning On/Off Monitoring

 At any point of the application lifecycle you can turn on or off the sdk which will stop monitoring beacons, stop broadcasting check-ins/check-outs, notifying of tag changes and updating metadata.

+Any explicit change for isMonitoringEnabled, will change the SDK state accordingly.
+This will be used later on app restart when launchProxSeeWithApiKey method called to determine the state.

 To turn off monitoring: